academiadesusardu/linguistic-variation-toolbox/README.md

 be `mds` (the default) or `force`.
-By default, the Linguistic Variation Toolbox will use [multi-dimensional scaling](https://uk.mathworks.com/help/stats/cmdscale.html?searchHighlight=cmdscale&s_tid=srchtitle_support_results_1_cmdscale) to represent the distances as accurately as possible, and write to the command line the maximum relative error in the plot.
+By default, the Linguistic Variation Toolbox will use [multi-dimensional scaling](https://uk.mathworks.com/help/stats/cmdscale.html?searchHighlight=cmdscale&s_tid=srchtitle_support_results_1_cmdscale) to represent the distances as accurately as possible and write to the command line the maximum relative error in the plot.
 The `force` algorithm uses an alternative approach to represent the graph, which often leads to better readability of the variants in the plot.